Sumyak-Jain/AWS-DevOps/README.md

 # AWS-DevOps
-## Making a CI/CD pipeline by integrating Jenkins with AWS CodeBuild and AWS CodeDeploy
+## Making a CI/CD pipeline by integrating Jenkins with AWS CodeBuild and AWS CodeDeploy.